 New GCSE grades

 There are a number of changes in GCSE courses and examinations over the next few years.
 The following provides you with some information on the key changes.

-- The "old" GCSE English and Maths finished in Summer 2016 for our current Year 11 students.
-This year group will take the new GCSEs in English and Mathematics in Summer 2017.
+- The "old" GCSE English and Maths finished in Summer 2016.
+The new GCSEs in English and Mathematics started in Summer 2017.

-- Other GCSEs will also end over the next few years.
+- Other GCSEs will also end in Summer 17 or Summer 18.
 Some will completely cease; others will be replaced by "new" GCSEs.

 - "New" GCSEs will have different grading systems.
 Instead of A* - G, they will have grades 9 to 1 where 9 is the highest.